weblab-workshops/skeleton/README.md

 - Add a favicon to your website at the path client/dist/favicon.ico
 - Update website title in client/dist/index.html
 - Update this README file ;)
+- Update the package.json file with your app name :) (line 2)

 ## Socket stuff
 Note: we'll be getting to this in lecture in week 2, so don't worry if you don't know it yet